gitronald/WebSearcher/README.md

 ---
 ## Similar Packages

-Many other methods for scraping web search in python exist, but many of these projects have been abandoned, and I was not able to find one that provided details on the components (e.g. "Answer Boxes" and "Top Stories") and positioning configurations (e.g. a horizontally or vertically oriented carousel) that compose a modern SERP.

-Some of the other projects are still ongoing and very interesting in their own ways.
-Feel free to add to the list through a pull request if you are aware of others:
+Many of the packages I've found for collecting web search data via python are no longer maintained, but others are still ongoing and interesting or useful.
+The primary strength of WebSearcher is its parser, which provides a level of detail that enables examinations of SERP [composition](http://dl.acm.org/citation.cfm?doid=3178876.3186143) by recording the type and position of each result, and its modular design, which has allowed us to (itermittenly) maintain it for so long and to cover such a wide array of component types (currently 25 without considering `sub_types`).
+Feel free to add to the list of packages or services through a pull request if you are aware of others:

 - https://github.com/jarun/googler
 - http://googolplex.sourceforge.net